PhoebeYahengWu/employee-directory-with-react/README.md

 ![employee](https://user-images.githubusercontent.com/52837649/86244141-82e78480-bb75-11ea-813d-a1d55d259a5c.gif)

 ## Description
-An employee directory that allows users to view non-sensitive data of other employees and filter by name, email, phone, city and country.
+Employee Directory is a simple React application that lists the name, phone, email, and location of 200 employees and allows users to filter employees’ info by either name or location.
+Employee information is fetched through a random user API.

 ## Table of Contents